fabiolnm/cieloz/README.md

 Every payment starts with a TransactionRequest.
 In the Hosted Mode, its main data are:
  * Order Data (DadosPedido)
  * PaymentMethod (FormaPagamento)
- * Authorization Mode (wether it supports Authentication Programs)
+ * Authorization Mode (whether it supports Authentication Programs)
  * Capture Mode (can be util for fraud prevention)

 In Store Mode, it also should include Credit Card Data (DadosPortador).